EricSmekens/KnockoutJS-brackets/README.md

 * First working version
 * Quick-edit for ko.computed.
 (Not works with numbers in computed name and only works when you fully select the computed's name.)

 Currently planning to implement:
 -----------
-* More refactoring and improving current ko.computed functionality.
-* Code-hinting/linting. (e.g. 'data-bind=""'.)
-* Settings to disable the quick-link icon and maybe code-hinting/linting options as well.

-Quick-edit for:
-* ko.observable ?
+* Cleaning code up, make some short manual/documentation and release it as 0.1.0.
-* subscribes ?
+* Code-linting.

 Thanks to:
 -----------
 * Adobe, for creating brackets (and making it open-source).
 * The creator of the AngularJS-brackets extension, AngularUI.
 Gave me inspiration to create this knockout version that works on a the not-deprecated API's.
+* C. Oliff, for making the code-hint library for HTML which I reused to support data-bind hints.